Integrity, trust, expertise and care are hallmarks of the CCM experience. They are at the root of all we do and the essence of who we are.

 Accredited Investment Fiduciary® Designation

-In addition to firm-level certification through the Center for Fiduciary Excellence CCM President, Justin Stets, Senior Integrated Wealth Advisor, Jason Kley, and Chief Investment Officer, Adam Hoffmann, have earned the individual designation of Accredited Investment Fiduciary® from the Center for Fiduciary Studies.
+In addition to firm-level certification through the Center for Fiduciary Excellence President Justin Stets, Senior Integrated Wealth Advisor Jason Kley, Chief Investment Officer Adam Hoffmann, and Director of Retirement Plan Services Cami Peterson, have earned the individual designation of Accredited Investment Fiduciary® from the Center for Fiduciary Studies.
 The AIF designation represents a thorough knowledge of and ability to apply fiduciary practices.

 “AIF designees have a reputation in the industry for the ability to implement a prudent process into their own investment practices as well as being able to assist others in implementing proper policies and procedures.
 For this reason, the AIF was named one of the ‘Ten Most Wanted’ designations in the investment industry by Financial Planning magazine.” – Center for Fiduciary Studies